NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B
     - Has guard frames until Oro jumps
     - Done in combo replaced with 2BBB(B) with follow ups
-- JB can be DIed in the air with 6 or 4
+- JB can be DIed and is updated each frame; can be forward, backward or neutral
 - 2Y
     - Added
     - Cannot be shaken